-Sunglasses with polarized lenses, also known as polaroid sunglasses, have a special coating, an anti-glare filter, making them particularly suitable for driving and for staying by the water and skiing, as they help remove the light reflected from asphalt, water, snow, and other reflective surfaces.
+Sunglasses with polarized lenses, also known as polaroid sunglasses, have a special coating, an anti-glare filter, making them particularly suitable for driving and for staying by the water and skiing, as they help to remove the light reflected from asphalt, water, snow, and other reflective surfaces.

 Guide to Sunglasses Based on Face Shapes

 If you're unsure about which model will suit you best, see our guide to glasses based on face shapes - it also applies to sunglasses.
-You will find the guide here.